 Web3 Jobs in Chicago: A Guide to the DeFi and Trading Hub

 A career guide to the Web3 job market in Chicago.
-Learn how the city's legacy in derivatives trading and finance is making it a major hub for DeFi, quantitative trading, and market infrastructure.
+Learn how the city's legacy in derivatives trading and finance is making it a major hub for DeFi.

 Chicago, a city with a legendary history as the global center for commodities and derivatives trading, is naturally and powerfully evolving into a major hub for the financial sector of Web3.
 The city's deep-rooted expertise in market structure, quantitative trading, and financial engineering has created a unique ecosystem that is laser-focused on building the high-performance infrastructure for Decentralized Finance (DeFi).
 While other cities might lead in NFTs or gaming, Chicago's strength is in the "deep end" of crypto finance.